nickytonline/source.nickytonline.github.io/src/pages/blog/2020-01-01-my-2019-year-in-review.md

 ### Project: TypeScript

-This was a contribution to the TypeScript repostiory, but in the form of filing an issue.
+This was a contribution to the TypeScript repository, but in the form of filing an issue.
 While working on the Refined GitHub extension refactor to TypeScript, I discovered an [issue with the NamedNodeMap interface](https://github.com/Microsoft/TypeScript/issues/30928) in the core types that ships with TypeScript.
-The issue got labeled as a bug so it is in their backlog now.
+The issue got labelled as a bug so it is in their backlog now.

 ### Project: dev.to codebase